SaddleSore Km Series

 Here is an example of a 'good' receipt:

-Even better, take a photo of your receipt in front of your
+Take a photo of all receipt in front of your odometer at each fuel stop:

 low-resolution photo shows a good way to show your receipts.
 Of